pedmiston/forward-summit/1-intro/intro.md

 1. Reproducible
 2. Agnostic* about style

-# Dynamic documents outside of data analysis

-**A markdown document can be dynamic.**
+# Markdown documents can be dynamic

-Contents of "game-of-thrones-fan-fic.md":
+Contents of `game-of-thrones-fan-fic.md`:

 ```
     # Chapter 1